jkisor/website/_posts/2021-08-30-test-first-assertion-library.markdown

 I've always wondered about authors of testing libraries.
 They clearly have some experience with testing.
 How do they test their testing library?
 Is it necessary to use a competing testing library to start?
 Is it possible to "dog-food"?
 Wouldn't it be cool if I could write a small testing library, test-first, using itself.

-I had so much fun doing this exercise that I thought it would make greak content to walk through.
+I had so much fun doing this exercise that I thought it would make great content to walk through.
 It's also brief, allowing me to show some of the subtile small steps to pull it off.

 ## Test #1 - No tests succeeds
 Using a test-first workflow, we start with a failing test.
 The first test would be to run a ruby script that doesn't exist yet.